How universal credit is paid

 - your rent going up or down

 A change of circumstances takes effect from the beginning of the assessment period in which it occurs.
-This can result in an increase or decrease of universal credit for you.
+This can result in an increase or decrease of universal credit for that whole assessment period.
 Here are some examples:

 You have a baby one day before the end of your assessment period.
-The child allowance will be included in her UC award for the whole month.
+The child element for the baby will be included in your universal credit award for the whole of that assessment period.

-Your child leaves your household one day before the end of your assessment period.
-You will lose the child allowance for the whole of the month.
-If your son/daughter had left one day later, you would have got the full monthly allowance for her/him.
+Your son leaves home one day before the end of your assessment period.
+You will lose the child element for the whole of that assessment period.
+If your son had left a few days later, at the start of the next assessment period, you would have received the full monthly allowance for him for that assessment period.

-Your entitlement to UC ends four weeks into your assessment period because you receive income or capital.
-You will receive no UC for the whole month.
+Your entitlement to universal credit ends four weeks into your assessment period because you earn extra income.
+You will receive no universal credit for the whole month.

 It is your responsibility to report a change of circumstance on time.
 If you receive an overpayment of at least £65.01, as a result of not reporting a change, you could be fined £50 or prosecuted by the DWP.